codingdud/AlgoDocHub/CONTRIBUTING.md

    - Open a terminal window.
    - Use `git clone https://github.com/<your-username>/AlgoDocHub.git` to clone your forked repository locally.

-3. **Install Dependencies:**
-   - Navigate to your cloned directory using `cd AlgoDocHub`.
-   - Run `npm install` to install the required Node.js packages.
+3. **Navigate to the Directory:**
+   - Use `cd AlgoDocHub` to navigate to the project's root directory.

 4. **Create a Branch:**
    - Use `git checkout -b <your-branch-name>` to create a new branch for your changes.